 The SQL language is an ANSI/ISO standard that any database can implement.
 Many programmers use SQL to manipulate data stored in PostgreSQL, Oracle, Microsoft SQL Server, and others.

 No, the alternative to SQL is NoSQL, which stands for "Not Only SQL."
 While SQL excels for relational databases housing structured data, NoSQL is suitable for unstructured data and big data.
-NoSQL databases use different data models and query languages than relational databases.
+NoSQL databases use data models and query languages different from relational databases.
 Recently, NoSQL databases have gained popularity because they are easier and often more cost-effective to scale than SQL databases.

 Some people think that NoSQL databases are always better than relational databases.
-However, there are still many uses for relational databases, such as if you want to store complex relationships between items.
+However, relational databases still have many uses, such as if you want to store complex relationships between items.

 Other database management systems are also worth considering for your next project.
 Many of these database systems offer features that MySQL doesn't have or are easier to use in certain situations than MySQL.
-Here are some alternatives to MySQL:
+Some alternatives to MySQL include:

 PostgreSQL: This open-source database is a robust, high-performance object-relational system.
 With more than 30 years of relentless improvement and architecture that has proven reliability, data integrity, and accessibility, PostgreSQL has earned a strong reputation.

-A worldwide group of volunteers develops PostgreSQL, released under the terms of the PostgreSQL License, similar to BSD and MIT licenses.
+A worldwide group of volunteers develops PostgreSQL, which is released under the terms of the PostgreSQL License, similar to the BSD and MIT licenses.

-SQLite: SQLite is a standalone, client-side library implementing a transactional, serverless, zero-configuration SQL database engine.
-The source code you’ll discover here has both core library and example applications you can test.
+SQLite: SQLite is a standalone, client-side library that implements a transactional, serverless, zero-configuration SQL database engine.
+The source code you’ll discover here includes both the core library and example applications you can test.

 MariaDB: MariaDB is an alternative to MySQL.
 MariaDB works with your existing applications and doesn't require any database changes.